-From the first list box, choose whether you want to apply the rule to a service, a process group, or a host.
+From the first list box, choose the entity you want to apply the rule to (service, process group, host, and more).

-You can directly define a condition that the entity (i.e., service, process group, or host) must meet before the tag is applied.
+You can directly define a condition that the entity must meet before the tag is applied.
 If you want to define more conditions, click Add condition.
 Conditions check for specific values of any property that is available within the Conditions drop list on the left.
 A rule example for a tag named

-You can also propagate a rule to the underlying entities (i.e., process groups and hosts in case of services, or hosts in case of process groups) by selecting the corresponding check boxes at the bottom of the rule.
+You can also propagate a rule to the underlying entities (i.e. process groups and hosts in case of services, or hosts in case of process groups) by selecting the corresponding check boxes at the bottom of the rule (see image above).

 Click the Preview button to verify the results returned by the specific rule.
 Note that to be tagged, an entity must meet all the specified conditions of a rule.

-Click Save to save the rule.
+Click Create rule.
 You can define multiple rules for each tag.
 Rules are executed in order.
-You can change the order in which rules are applied by clicking the Move up/down arrows.
-You can edit or delete a defined rule or activate/deactivate a rule at any time via the Off/On switch.
+You can edit or delete a defined rule or activate/deactivate a rule at any time via the Disable/Enable switch.

-To save your tag, click Done at the top of the page.
+To save your tag, click Save changes at the bottom right corner of the page.

-When you select a tag, you can see the rules currently defined for the tag as well as the entities that match all the defined rules in the Matching entities area (an OR relationship exists between rules).
-Automatically applied tags are applied to all existing and newly detected entities (i.e., services, process groups, or hosts).
+When you select a tag, you can see the rules currently defined for the tag as well as the entities that match all the defined rules in the Matching entities area.
+Automatically applied tags are applied to all existing and newly detected entities (i.e. services, process groups, etc.).
 Note that it can take up to a minute before your new tag is applied.
 Once a tag is applied to an entity, the tag is listed on that entity's page.
-For example, with services, each new tag is listed on the service's page within the Properties and tags section (see image above).
+For example, with services, each new tag is listed on the service's overview page within the Properties and tags section.
+The tag named

 You can create conditions for your automatically applied tags based on regular expressions.
-In step 7 above, select the property you want from the Conditions drop list on the left.
-Then select regex matches from the next drop list and type the regular expression in the text field.
+In step 8 above, select the property you want from the Conditions drop list on the left.
+Then select contains regex from the next drop list and type the regular expression in the text field.